SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Aqara-Magic-Cube-T1-Pro-CTP-R01-Xiaomi-Lumi.md

 #### 🧬 To make the blueprint work it will need

-To make the Blueprint work you will need a functional Magic Cube integrated to Home Assistant thru Zigbee2MQTT.
+To make the Blueprint work you will need a functional Magic Cube T1-PRO integrated to Home Assistant thru Zigbee2MQTT.

 This version of the Blueprint uses MQTT to deal with cube interface duties.
 This means that if you have Legacy triggers enabled on your setup or not, it will still work.
-It also created it's own number helper to track a variable needed to do all the tricks.
-You as the user will not have to deal with that.
+It also creates it's own number helper to track a variable needed to do all the tricks.
+You as the user will not have to deal with that either.

 You will also need the correct MQTT topic to talk to your device.

-This blueprint has been known to freak out when there are spaces in the MQTT Topic.
-Make sure there are no spaces and there are all ASCII characters in the topic, (```  /  ``` is ok)
+This blueprint has been known to freak out when there are spaces or any symbols in the MQTT Topic.
+Make sure there are no spaces and there are all ASCII characters (upper case, lower case, & numbers) in the topic, (```  /  ``` is ok) (These are bad: _ = - > < .)
 If there are, you will need to change the name of the cube to remove those characters.
 >> Wise advice from: [HiveMQ](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/):
 >>